NBA Trade Rumors: Latest Speculations On Julius Randle, Derrick Favors Plus More

 In three decades of existence, the Heat organization has “never made a trade in December,” according to South Florida Sun-Sentinel’s Ira Winderman.
 However, Winderman said that this season could be different for the currently struggling squad with three of their offseason free-agent acquisitions becoming available after the Dec.
 15 deadline.

-Winderman mentioned Dion Waiters, James Johnson, and Kelly Olynyk as potential trade pieces with Miami presently toting an even 11-11 slate.
+Winderman mentioned Dion Waiters, James Johnson, and Kelly Olynyk as potential trade pieces, with Miami presently toting an even 11-11 slate.

 A couple of the Heat’s future first-round draft picks could potentially go to the Phoenix Suns as a result of their Goran Dragic trade in 2015.
 Thus, team president Pat Riley might try to explore the trade market value of the aforementioned veteran players as a way to improve their roster, per Winderman.